Tribal-State Relations Training

 How to register

-• Class fee is $399 per person, includes meals.
+• Class fee for FY 2025 is $375 per person, including meals.
 Does not include overnight accommodations.

 • Classes are filled on a first-come, first-served basis.
 Registration will close when the class is full.